jammycakes/badbehavior.net/README.md

 Contributing
 ------------
-Bad Behaviour .NET uses Bad Behavior 2.7 as a reference.
+Bad Behavior .NET uses Bad Behavior 2.7 as a reference.
 The source code for this is available from the Bad Behavior SVN repository at:

  * http://plugins.svn.wordpress.org/bad-behavior/